-New Mission and Vision Statements
+New Mission, Vision and Values Statements

 As part of the Strategic Planning workshop, participants were asked to review the existing mission statement of the organization to determine if it was still valid, and to note if any changes were necessary.
 As a result of the comments made by workshop participants, minor refinements were made to the mission statement to bring it into alignment with the broader vision contained in this document.
+A new organizational values statement was created at a Board Retreat on November 2, 2014.